Monday to Friday – 8.45am – 6pm

 Steve English (MNAEA) (MARLA)

 Established in May 2010, from a shop which has now been demolished and replaced by an extended supermarket car park, the Wickford office is managed by Andrew Donnelly.
-The team remains the same as it has done for years.
-Nicola, Jamie, Rosanna and Curtis are main players who love their job and relish the challenges we are faced with making clients moves happen.
+The team remains the same as it has done for years, they love their jobs and relish the challenges we are faced with making clients moves happen.

 Runwell is the other village in the SS11 postcode which had inhabitants dating back to the 1200s when the church (St Mary’s) was built but the population of the village increased rapidly during World War two as this was a main evacuation point for children coming out of major cities for their protection.
 Later on in the 70s & 80s Runwell held annual village fairs and fetes during the summer time with many of the proceeds going to Runwell Hospital which has closed now making way for the brand new St Luke’s housing estate being extremely popular with many new homeowners there, they have entered the final stages of building works but already has a sports social club and plans for shops and schools to be placed there also.
 Runwell has the ever so famous River Crouch going straight through the village heading into the town centre as well as the village hall and Runwell infants and junior schools.